 QuickBooks is amazing for tracking your company’s finances and okay, but challenging, to use for inventory management (especially as a manufacturer).
 But, is QuickBooks good for manufacturing?

 It could be improved.

 Don’t believe us?
 Give it a try for yourself!
 We offer a 14-day free trial, no credit card details, or other commitments.
-Just sign up, integrate your QuickBooks, and quickly discover how Smart Workshop Software can overhaul your manufacturing business.
+Just sign up, integrate your QuickBooks, and quickly discover how Smart Manufacturing Software can overhaul your manufacturing business.